juriad/advent2023/README.md

 - Pizza
 - PL/I
 - ReasonML - not even tutorial can be build
-- Sather - no doc how to work with strings
 - Swift (parallel scripting language)
 - Tea - archived; does not have documentation
 - TeX